Skip to main content

 Given the tool's complexity, does the description cover enough for an agent to succeed on first attempt?

-Given the simplicity of the tool and the presence of an output schema, the description sufficiently covers its functionality without missing critical details.
+Given the simplicity of the tool (calculator with two params), 100% schema coverage, and the existence of an output schema, the description is complete.
+It explains the formulas and output structure.

 Complex tools with many parameters or behaviors need more documentation.
 Simple tools need less.
 This dimension scales expectations accordingly.